Online registration has closed. To register, please contact Tara Kumar at firstname.lastname@example.org or 612.465.0718.

 Description: There are many things that nonprofit financial statements can reveal, if we just look in the right places.
 This session will teach you about the most important numbers on the income statement and balance sheet, and your new understanding will inform your proposal review process.
 We will also discuss components of nonprofit financial health and techniques that foundation staff and trustees can use to better understand, interpret and analyze the key financial statements.

-Please bring several financial statements from one of your grantees, so you can take full advantage of some confidential, one-on-one assistance from our expert trainers.
+Please bring audited financial statements or recent Form 990s from one of your grantees, so you can take full advantage of some confidential, one-on-one assistance from our expert trainers.

 Phil Hatlie is responsible for assisting nonprofits during the loan application and review process, and throughout the lifecycle of the loan.
 He has a special expertise in charter school financing.
 He also delivers training workshops and provides technical assistance on financial management topics to nonprofits throughout Minnesota.
 Prior to joining Nonprofits Assistance Fund, Phil spent 15 years working as the lead finance person at three Minnesota nonprofits.
 He served as a director of finance and administration for the Greater Minneapolis Council of Churches and Twin Cities Habitat for Humanity and as the director of operations for the Higher Education Consortium for Urban Affairs.